 The second page of the Conditional Offer should be the Statement of Fees, which includes a breakdown of the deposit and registration fees to be paid in order to secure the place, the tuition and accommodation fees for the first year and bank details of the college in order to facilitate payment.

-For international applications, IAC will produce the offer letter and send either to the sales manager to pass onto the agent/student or to the agent/student directly, copying in the relevant sales manager.
-For domestic students the college team will follow and up and send out the offers as per the table on page 7.
+For international applications, IAC will produce the offer letter and send either to the sales manager to pass onto the agent/student or to the agent/student directly, copying in the relevant sales manager

-10. Unconditional/Accepted Offer Letters
+8. Unconditional/Accepted Offer Letters